fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 ### Business Rollout (getting the SCU)

-As first step, we will be running a *Business* rollout which will create for us all the necessary backend components for the CashBox.
+As first step, we will be running a *Business* rollout which will acquire entitlements, transferring them to the PosOperators outlets and activating them as well as eventually creating necessary backend components for the CashBox (in this case an SCU).

 import BusinessRolloutFR from '../_markets/fr/getting-started/my-first-cashbox/_business.mdx';
 import BusinessRolloutDE from '../_markets/de/getting-started/my-first-cashbox/_business.mdx';